DC: A new "value for money" framework

 - Current position and projected timings

-- The contractual override will be available from 2028.
+The pensions roadmap released in summer 2025 suggests that the government hopes the contractual override will be available from 2028.

-On 23 March 2026, at House of Lords Report stage, a new clause was added to the Bill which would require the government to "conduct a review of all legislation, regulation and guidance governing marketing, financial promotion and member communications in relation to occupational and personal pension schemes."
+On 23 March 2026, at House of Lords Report stage, a new provision was added which would have required the government to "conduct a review of all legislation, regulation and guidance governing marketing, financial promotion and member communications in relation to occupational and personal pension schemes."